m-pilia-pr2/fx2048/README.md

 ======================
 The application has a menubar with two menus.
 The first offers the common menu commands (save, restore, exit) and the second provides some options.
-The player has three different playing styles, and the playing style may be chosen in the "Settings" menu, only by enabling "Advanced options".
-Theese are features going out of the project specifications, so they are disabled by default.
+The player has three different playing styles, and the playing style is selectable in the "Settings" menu, only by enabling "Advanced options".
+Theese features are out of the project specifications, so they are disabled by default.
 Indeed, when the Advanced options are enabled, a value is passed to the automatic player through the grid, mapped in the location (-1,-1), so the grid has more than 16 keys indexed.
 When the Advanced options are disabled, the grid contains only 16 keys.
 In a similar manner, an integer representing the